jilavsky/SAXS_IgorCode/trunk/User Procedures/Indra 2/Readme.txt

 Revision history:
 ______________________________________________________________________________________
-1.88
+1.88 3/5/3016
 Added panel scaling on most large panels
 Fixed bug for names which were liberal - e.g. with decimal point in name.
-Was failing to load them
+Was failing to load them.
+Added ability to remove string from data set name similar to Nika to shorten sensibly the names to 32 characters Igor is using.
+Added multi-package loaders (Indra+Irena+Nika, Indra+Irena, etc.)

 1.87 2/1/2016